We use a bunch of different terms in this policy. To make sure it’s clear what we are talking about, here are some definitions:

-- Data Processors (or Service Providers)
+- Sub Processors (or Service Providers)

 We may also collect information on how the Service is accessed and used (“Usage Data”).
-This Usage Data may include information such as your computer’s Internet Protocol address (e.g. IP address), browser type, browser version, the pages of our Service that you visit, the time and date of your visit, the time spent on those pages, unique device identifiers and other diagnostic data.
+This Usage Data may include information such as users’ computer Internet Protocol address (IP address), browser type, browser version, the pages of our Service that they visit, the time and date of their visit, the time spent on those pages, unique device identifiers and other diagnostic data.

 Tracking & Cookies Data

-Examples of Cookies and Pixels we use: session cookies (we use these cookies to operate our Service), pixels to understand the user journey and ensure we are not serving ads inappropriately (eg Facebook pixels), and preference cookies (we use these cookies to remember your preferences and various settings).
+Examples of Cookies and Pixels we use: session cookies (we use these cookies to operate our Service), pixels to understand the user journey and ensure we are not serving ads inappropriately (eg Facebook pixels), and preference cookies (we use these cookies to remember users’ preferences and various settings).

-How we use Personal Information
+How we use your data